Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Evaluation

+Comparing the outcomes of (a) \textit{GC-DA}, (g) \textit{Traj}, and (i) \textit{Diffusion Policy}, it can be concluded that methods based on trajectory output are unsuitable for precise manipulation, thus necessitating reactive local action.
+These results underscore the importance of distinguishing between and learning trajectory-based global and reactive local actions separately.

-Figure \ref{fig:cut} illustrates the manipulation score until \textit{PeelTip} of both scratched bananas (Table \ref{tab:accuracy} (a)) and bananas riped for two days without the scratch.
-Both showed similar scores, indicating that the banana can be peeled without the scratch with enough ripening.
+Figure \ref{fig:cut} presents the manipulation score up to the \textit{PeelNeck} subtask for both cut bananas (Table \ref{tab:accuracy} (a)) and bananas ripened for 2 days without the cut.
+Both showed similar scores, indicating that the banana can be peeled without cutting with enough ripening.